Festival How To

 While Aspen is a very walkable town, there are several options for transportation (offered as part of the Festival) that will get you in and out of town.
 The Ideas Festival Shuttle will run on a continuous loop, making stops at several hotels around town.
 See detailed information on the Transportation Guide and Aspen Map, which can both be downloaded here.
 Find the Aspen Institute Campus Map here.

 Enjoy Aspen’s bike share program!
-Festival pass holders will receive a 10-day pass to use WE-Cycle bikes, sponsored by the Walton Family Foundation, to get to and from campus and locations in town.
+WE-Cycle bikes are a fast and convenient way to get around.
+Stations are located throughout town and on the Aspen Institute campus near the Aspen Meadows reception and in front of the Paepcke building.
 See detailed information on the Transportation Guide, which can be downloaded here.

 Parking on the Aspen Institute Campus is extremely limited during the Festival.
 Attendees are encouraged to park at the Rio Grande Parking Garage, and take the Parking Garage Shuttle.
 See detailed information on the Transportation Guide and Aspen Map, which can both be downloaded here.